rockycape/rockycape.github.io/Wiki.markdown

 title: "Wiki"
 ---

-This wiki page is a collection of bits and pieces of info.
+This wiki page is a collection of bits and pieces of info relating to computer science for kids 7 - 70!

-For further information click [CoderDojoBalwyn @ Balwyn Library](https://zen.coderdojo.com/dojos/au/balwyn-vic/balwyn-balwyn-library) or [CoderDojoBalwyn Website](https://balwynau.wixsite.com/coderdojo)

 |a|b|c|